-- Our business may be adversely affected by economic downturns in our market area and the national economy. - Changes in interest rates may reduce our profits. - Inflation can have an adverse impact on our business and on our customers. - Certain events involving the failure of financial institutions may adversely affect our business, and the market price of our common stock. - Lawmakers' failure to address the federal debt ceiling in a timely manner, downgrades of the U.S. credit rating and uncertain credit and financial market conditions may affect the stability of securities issued or guaranteed by the federal government, which may affect the valuation or liquidity of our investment securities portfolio and increase future borrowing costs. - Changes in market conditions, changes in discount rates, changes in mortality assumptions or lower returns on assets may increase required contributions to, and costs associated with, our tax-qualified defined benefit plan in future periods.
+- Our business may be adversely affected by economic downturns in our market area and the national economy. - Changes in interest rates may reduce our profits. - Inflation can have an adverse impact on our business and on our customers. - Lawmakers' failure to address the federal debt ceiling in a timely manner, downgrades of the U.S. credit rating and uncertain credit and financial market conditions may affect the stability of securities issued or guaranteed by the federal government, which may affect the valuation or liquidity of our investment securities portfolio and increase future borrowing costs. - Changes in market conditions, changes in discount rates, changes in mortality assumptions or lower returns on assets may increase required contributions to, and costs associated with, our tax-qualified defined benefit plan in future periods. - Changes in the valuation of our securities portfolio may reduce our profits and our capital levels.